SAM-Denton/samde/README.md

 I would like to give big thank you to suckless and all the people who've made patches for the suckless programs.

-Thank you to the authors of [dmenu-bluetooth](https://github.com/Layerex/dmenu-bluetooth) and [networkmanager\_dmenu](https://github.com/firecat53/networkmanager-dmenu) and [lfub](https://github.com/LukeSmithxyz/voidrice/blob/master/.local/bin/lfub).
+Thank you to the creators of [dmenu-bluetooth](https://github.com/Layerex/dmenu-bluetooth) and [lfub](https://github.com/LukeSmithxyz/voidrice/blob/master/.local/bin/lfub).

 Also last but not least I would like to thank the FOSS community.
 This project would have not been possible to make with proprietary software.